 Neglectful Parenting and Child Development

 The effects of neglectful parenting on a child’s cognitive and academic abilities can be severe.
 The environment of neglect disrupts cognitive and executive functions, leading to significant behavioral problems and hindering academic achievement.
+Findings from child fam stud highlight that neglectful parenting is associated with negative outcomes in child development, particularly in areas related to emotional well-being and behavioral adjustment.

 - Low self-confidence